 Below are the values of the technical reserves Life divided in LoB (Line of Business).

-The main difference is due to the reduction in the reserve due to the amount of new business written being lower than the claims experienced.
+The main difference is due to the increase in the reserve due to the amount of new business written being higher than the claims experienced.

-Segmentation in LoB of reserves relative to Life business
+Table 14 - Segmentation in LoB of reserves relative to Life business